 Hanif Zargarnezhad

-Hanif is a PhD student working on multiphase simulations of dust processing and hydrodynamics in planetary nebulae.
+Hanif is a PhD candidate working on multiphase simulations of dust processing and hydrodynamics in planetary nebulae.
 His current project is to simulate dust and gas behavior effected by radiation pressure and stellar pulsation in real length scale.

 Contact